qarmin/system-info-collector/README.md

 ## Example commands

-Collect used memory and cpu usage in interval of 1 second and save it to system_data.csv file
+Collect used memory and CPU usage in interval of 1 second and save it to system_data.csv file

 ```
-./system_info_collector
+./system_info_collector collect
 ```

 Collect and convert csv data and automatically open html file in browser, additionally will show more detailed logs

 ```
-./system_info_collector -l debug -a collect-and-convert -o
+./system_info_collector collect  --convert-after -o
 ```

 Convert csv data file into html document with plot and open it in browser

 ```
-./system_info_collector -a convert -d /home/user/data.csv -p /home/user/plot.html -o
+./system_info_collector convert -d /home/user/data.csv -p /home/user/plot.html -o
 ```

 Collect all basic data with interval of 0.2 seconds

 ```
-./system_info_collector -l debug -a collect-and-convert -o -m memory-used -m memory-free -m memory-available -m cpu-usage-total -m cpu-usage-per-core -c 0.2
+./system_info_collector collect --convert-after -o -m memory-used -m memory-free -m memory-available -m cpu-usage-total -m cpu-usage-per-core -c 0.2
 ```

-Collect memory and cpu usage of selected processes - will try to find process with command containing `firefox` in name - `FIREFOX` name will be used later in plot.
+Collect memory and CPU usage of selected processes - will try to find process with command containing `firefox` in name - `FIREFOX` name will be used later in plot.

-App can only track 1 process with certain name at once, so if two or more processes contains `firefox` in name, only info about first will be collected
+App can only track 1 process with certain name at once, so if two or more processes contain `firefox` in name, only info about the first will be collected

 ```
-./system_info_collector -e "FIREFOX|firefox" -e "Event Handler|/usr/bin/event_handler --timeout"
+./system_info_collector collect -e "FIREFOX|firefox" -e "Event Handler|/usr/bin/event_handler --timeout"
 ```

 Shows help about available arguments